 It’s time to give your Hawaii holiday a digital upgrade.
-Here are the best smartphone apps to enhance your Hawaii travel experience, and they’re absolutely free!
+Here are the best smartphone apps to enhance your Hawaii travel experience!

 DaBus2 uses real-time data from Oahu Transit Services to GPS track all “TheBus” services island-wide, providing accurate arrival information.
 This is an essential travel app if you’re planning to ride Oahu’s public bus system.

 • locate nearby bus stops

 • see the map location of any bus in real-time

 TIP: DaBus2 is the replacement app for DaBus, make sure you download DaBus2.

 Drops and Duolingo are language learning apps.
 Hawaii is the only U.S. state with two official languages, Hawaiian and English.
 These apps help you learn Hawaiian words, popular phrases and slang.